- Food & Fun

 - Beauty & Style

 Grilled baby back ribs get the star treatment in this recipe from chef Deborah VanTrece, cookbook author and chef of Twisted Soul Cookhouse & Pours in Atlanta, GA.
 Her recipes are soul food with a twist, inspired by foods from all over the world, and today she's going back to her roots in Kansas City, Missouri.
 "In Kansas City, we believe it's not a good rib unless you can eat it without sauce," says Deborah.
 "So, these are going to be tasty on their own and the sauce is just icing on the cake."
-You'll want these on repeat all summer long!
 (Note that the brine needs to be refrigerated for about four hours, and the ribs need to be marinated for at least 18 hours.)

 For another recipe from Deborah, check out her Bacon-Praline Macaroni and Cheese.
 It will go great with the ribs!